Jeffrey Epstein’s Female Enablers Could Still Be Charged, Says ‘New York Times’ Report

 During the 2008 case, the four women were allegedly so key to Epstein’s operation that they were named possible “co-conspirators.”

-Kellen was reportedly second in command to socialite Ghislaine Maxwell, who was at the top of the chain of command.
+Kellen was reportedly second-in-command to socialite Ghislaine Maxwell, who was at the top of the chain of command.
 The 40-year-old is accused of recruiting and scheduling Epstein’s sex sessions, for which she laid out oils and lotions.

 Groff was allegedly Epstein’s executive assistant for almost 20 years and was responsible for answering his phone and managing his schedule.